djhmateer/djhmateer.github.io/_posts/2021-10-15-email IP block with postmark.md

 I can only assume that this triggered a rule, and didn't allow the email to be delivered.

 Well even after fixing the 302 redirect it still doesn't work

+[https://wordtothewise.com/2013/07/barracuda-filters-clicking-all-links/](https://wordtothewise.com/2013/07/barracuda-filters-clicking-all-links/) article talks about this, with the simple workaround of having to put a button on the form eg.

 ## Email Scanning / Microsoft